Chart Color Schemes

 Glandore displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Glandore's dwelling structure in its latest Census report showed 63.6% houses and 36.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Glandore was at 31.8%, with mortgaged dwellings at 32.5% and rented ones at 35.8%.
-The median monthly mortgage repayment in the area was $1,907, higher than Adelaide metro's average of $1,562.
-Median weekly rent in Glandore was recorded at $290, lower than Adelaide metro's figure of $320.
-Nationally, Glandore's mortgage repayments were above the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Glandore's dwelling structures, as per the latest Census, consisted of 63.6% houses and 36.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Glandore stood at 31.8%, aligning with Adelaide metro's figure, with the remaining dwellings either mortgaged (32.5%) or rented (35.8%).
+The median monthly mortgage repayment in Glandore was $1,907, exceeding Adelaide metro's average of $1,562.
+Median weekly rent in Glandore was recorded at $290, compared to Adelaide metro's $320.
+Nationally, Glandore's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially lower than the national figure of $375.

 Frequently Asked Questions - Housing